blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

 * Save and close

 ## Wallet Start up Sequence
- * Start the currency pair(s) you are trading with
+ * Start the coin pair(s) you are trading with
     * Ensure every wallet is fully sync'd and unlocked

- * Start the Blocknet wallet after starting the other wallets
+ * Start the BlocknetDX wallet after starting the other wallets

 ## Verify communication between wallets
-In order to ensure that the BlocknetDX client is communicating with your wallets and the .conf files are setup properly follow the steps below:
+In order to ensure that the BlocknetDX wallet is communicating with your trader wallets and the .conf files are setup properly follow the steps below:

 * Navigate to the "blocknet dx" tab in the BlocknetDX wallet